pkp/pkp-docs/dev/documentation/en/statistics.md

 Statistics are initially processed into the `*_temporary_records` tables of the database.
 These are then compiled into the final `metrics_*` tables.

-Read a description of these tables in the database reference.
-(TODO: add database reference.)
+Read a description of these tables in the [database reference](/dev/database/).

 ## Service Classes